Skip to content

 }

-Now say we want to provide an API for frontend to request mutation of the data:
+Now, say we want to provide an API for the frontend to request a mutation of the data:

 csharp